willkg/blog/posts/mozilla/socorro_tecken_code_info_retro.rst

 stackwalker wasn't getting the symbols files.

-After debugging the stackwalker to figure out what the problem was, I discovered the stackwalker doesn't do a download API request when the debug file and debug id are empty.
-I re-read the bug and discovered that's what Gabriele had mentioned in comment 1 a couple of years ago.
+After debugging the stackwalker to figure out what the problem was, I learned the stackwalker *only* does a download API request if the debug file and debug id are valid values.
+I re-read the bug and comments and discovered that's what Gabriele had mentioned in comment 1 a couple of years ago.
 I didn't understand it until now.

-Boo.
+This means in order to fix this, I would need to make more substantial changes to multiple services and components.

 Attempt 2